loudenvier/ObjectLiquefier/README.md

 Birth: 10/10/2014
 ```

-The engine will use the template at `parent.liquid` for the parent object since it is of the `Parent`.
+The engine will use the template at `parent.liquid` for the parent object since it's an object of type `Parent`.
 Whithin the template, the `liquefy` tag is executed and it's expression resolves to `parent.FirstBorn`, which is of type `Child`.
 The template resolution will then use the `person.liquid` template, since there's no `child.liquid` template to use and `Person` is an ancestor of `Child` (see [_Template inheritance hierarchy_](#template-inheritance-hierarchy)).